aretasg/preFold/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ### Acknowledgments & Disclaimer
-preFold is an original work and does not copy any elements or principles of FoldIndex source code.
-It was built/cloned only from using the FoldIndex (Prilsuky and Felder et al, 2005) and algorithm (Uversky et al, 2000) publications, preFold was further improved using these ideas as a foundation.
+preFold is an original work and does not copy any code elements or principles of FoldIndex source code.
+It was built/cloned only using ideas presented in the FoldIndex (Prilsuky and Felder et al, 2005) and algorithm (Uversky et al, 2000) publications, preFold was further improved using these ideas as a foundation.
 The peptide charge calculation method is used as described by Moore, 1985.